DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - They must also keep pace with changing business processes, and work closely with the operations team (typically IT), to ensure reliable operations
         - together, ops and development transition a new system to production and management of the system's config
     - The dev team must continually provide hotfixes, patches, and new releases to address discovered security issues and identified coding errors
-- 8.1.4 Change management
+- 8.1.4 🔴Change management
     - Change management (AKA control management) plays an important role when monitoring systems in a controlled environment, and has 3 basic components:
-        - **Request Control**: process that provides an organized framework within which users can request modifications, managers can conduct cost/benefit analysis, and developers can prioritize tasks
+        - 💢**Request Control**: process that provides an organized framework within which users can request modifications, managers can conduct cost/benefit analysis, and developers can prioritize tasks
             - Change Request: The request process begins with a user-initiated request for a feature.
 Change and release control are initiated by developers seeking to implement changes.
 Design review is a phase of the change approval process initiated by developers when they have a completed design.
             - Request control provides users with a framework to request changes and developers with the opportunity to prioritize those requests
             - Request control provides an organized framework for users to request modifications.
-        - **Change Control**: the process of controlling specific changes that need to take place during the life cycle of a system, serving to document the necessary change-related activities
+        - 💢**Change Control**: the process of controlling specific changes that need to take place during the life cycle of a system, serving to document the necessary change-related activities
             - where change management is the project manager’s responsibility for the overarching process, change control is what devs do to ensure the software or environment doesn’t break when changed
             - change control is basically the process used by devs to re-create a situation encountered by a user and analyze the appropriate changes; it provides a framework where multiple devs can create and test a solution prior to rolling it out into a prod environment
             - The change control process is responsible for providing an organized framework within which multiple developers can create and test a solution prior to rolling it out in a production environment.
-        - **Release Control**: once changes are finalized, they must be approved for release through the release control procedure.
+        - 💢**Release Control**: once changes are finalized, they must be approved for release through the release control procedure.
 Release control manages the deployment of code into production.
+One of the responsibilities of the release control process is ensuring that the process includes 📝acceptance testing that confirms that any alterations to end-user work tasks are understood and functional prior to code release.
 - 8.1.5 Integrated Product Team (IPT)
     - **Integrated Product Team (IPT)**:Introduced by the DoD as an approach to bring together multifunctional teams with a single goal of delivering a product or developing a process or policy, and fostering parallel, rather than sequential, decisions
     - Essentially, IPT is used to ensure that all aspects of a product, process, or policy are considered during the development process